 To absorb a new composition, for example, I recommend that we first get an overview of the musical landscape.
 Next, proceeding deliberately in sections, we map an interpretation, map the technique, and then execute our map.

 In that way, every technical action serves the higher purpose of artistic expression and each interpretive feeling is supported by a technical plan.
+We attain soulful control.